• Latest

 Help Them Find Fun and Enjoyment in Anything They Do

-Try to make whatever it is you’re trying to get them to do as fun and enjoyable as possible.
+Make whatever you try to get them to do as fun as possible.
 If it’s inherently boring, such as chores or homework, try to find a way to make it more fun.

-For example, you could turn to do the dishes into a competition to see who can do them the fastest.
+For example, you could turn doing the dishes into a competition to see who can do them the fastest.

 Encourage them to participate in activities that they enjoy and make them feel good about themselves.
-This could include playing sports, joining a club, or taking up a new hobby.
+This could include playing sports, joining a club, or joining a new hobby.

 However, if you can get them to see the importance of what you’re asking them to do and make it more fun, you may be able to get them to care.